DJ2LS/FreeDATA/test/README.md

 ```

 ## AUDIO test via virtual audio devices
+### Important:
+The virtual audio devices are great for testing, but they are also a little bit tricky to handle.
+So there's a high chance, the tests will fail, if you are running them via virtual audio devices.
+You should run the tests several times, while keeping this in mind.
+Most time the ctest is working even if it is failing.

 1. Create virtual audio devices.
 Note: This command needs to be run again after every reboot
    ```